 A policy with actual cash value is usually cheaper.
 But you might take a loss on your property.
 Replacement cost offers you the most financial protection.

-Renters Will Need to Buy Coverage
+Renters Also Need Coverage

 If you’re renting a house or apartment, you’ll need to buy your own coverage.
 Your landlord’s homeowners insurance won’t protect your personal belongings.
 Buying an HO-4 or renters policy will make sure you have the proper protection for your belongings.